dalegaspi/bu-ms-s6-tp/Doc/CS683_DLegaspi_myFlickr.md

 ## Building the project

 The project uses Gradle, and issuing the `gradle build` command should suffice in building the app.
-However, prior to building the application, it will require to have the Flickr API key in the `gradle.properties` file:
+However, prior to building the application, it will require to have the Flickr API key in the `local.properties` file:

 ```properties
 flickr.api.key=$YOUR_API_KEY